bd-j/forcepho/docs/configuration.md

 `linear_optimize`, which determines whether a final round of linear least squares is used to optimize the fluxes, conditional on the best fit shapes and positions.
-This can be useful to overcome the effect of the 'barriers' mentioned in the Bounds section, and also yields estimates for the flux uncertainties and their covariance.
+This can be useful to overcome the effect of the 'barriers' mentioned in the Bounds section, and also yields estimates of the flux uncertainties and their covariance.

 ## Pre-processing